-In 2020, due to the COVID-19 pandemic, MENTOR Vermont hosted this year’s Symposium virtually, through Zoom, across the week of September 28th – October 2nd.
+In 2020, due to the COVID-19 pandemic, MENTOR Vermont hosted the Vermont Mentoring Symposium virtually, through Zoom, across the week of September 28th – October 2nd.
+We are currently planning for the 2021 Symposium, which will also take place virtually, during the week of October 18th.

 The Vermont Mentoring Symposium is convened annually by MENTOR Vermont, and is the only professional development and networking opportunity of its kind focused on youth mentoring in Vermont.
 The day brings together mentoring program staff, board members, and supporters from across the state, and includes a keynote speaker, workshop tracks dedicated to current and important topics, and opportunities for the mentoring community to get to know one another.

 In 2020, due to the COVID-19 pandemic, MENTOR Vermont hosted the event virtually, through Zoom, across the week of September 28th – October 2nd.

 The 2020 Virtual Vermont Mentoring Symposium took place throughout the week of September 28th – October 2nd.
 Below is a chronological schedule.
 View the other sections below for more detailed information on sessions and presenters.

 1:00 p.m. to 1:30 p.m.
 Welcome (MENTOR Vermont Executive Director Chad Butt)